|Nutrition Facts (per serving)|

 A jam is a jam is a jam, right?
 Perhaps, but there are little tips and tricks that can take an ordinary jam to new heights.

 After harvesting mountains of peaches and nectarines from Masumoto Family Farm, we worked Shakira Simley of Bi-Rite Market to make some jam—a lot of jam.
 Between their harvest and mine, we processed about 120 pounds of fruit.

-Normally, we macerate my fruit in advance of making a jam—in other words, allow the fruit and sugar to stand together to draw out liquid—but this method works out to be simpler and faster.
-Before long, our jam was perfectly viscous and dense.
+Normally, we macerate fruit in advance of making a jam—in other words, allow the fruit and sugar to stand together to draw out liquid—but this method works out to be simpler and faster.
+Before long, the jam was perfectly viscous and dense.
 A splash of lemon juice adds some brightness and protects color.
 This is key especially for lower-sugar preserves, which can lose their luster more rapidly.
-For this jam, I'm using only 30% sugar to fruit by weight, about as low as you can go and get a proper set.
+For this jam, use only 30 percent sugar to fruit by weight, about as low as you can go and get a proper set.

 This method works as well on nectarines as on peaches and apricots, but the nectarine flavor really shines here.
 It's sure to be a welcome dose of summer sun when the days grow colder and dark.